 I frequently hear people say they don't like "rules".
 There's a big difference between "rules" and design.
 A painting with no design and every colour thrown in is hardly communicative, evocative, or good on virtually any scale.
 Cinematic design is similar-- it emphasizes consciously selecting and architecting an overall style and palette for the film, but not one restricted just to colour-- rather, a palette taking into consideration all the myriad of applicable visual devices: line, colour, shape, space, lens, staging, quantity of light, quality of light, movement, eye fix, editorial pacing, etc., and determining which will dominate and which will be used specifically to underscore the emotion and story.
 It is the composition of story-enhancing visual themes and the basic arrangement of how the visual storytelling voices will work together during production to create a unified and compelling final performance.

 This is a subtle, powerful, and often-overlooked aspect of filmmaking.
-As I often heard during my time at Pixar-- If it's in the frame, it's on the screen, and it should strengthen the story.
+As I often heard during my years at Pixar-- if it's in the frame, it's on the screen, and it should strengthen the story.
 And doing that takes planning and structure-- cinematic design.